 Sweet and tangy.
-Mandarin, lime and grapefruit, just like a three fruit marmalade.
+Blackcurrant and apple.
 Suitable for all brewing methods.

-This new washing station was built by the Muraho Trading Company in January 2017.
+Shyira was built by the Muraho Trading Company in January 2017.
 Following the success of their coffee washing stations (CWS) in Nyamasheke District they wanted to expand their regional flavour profiles and looked for a truly unique area of Rwanda that not only has tremendous potential in producing high quality coffee but where they felt they could make a bigger impact through specialty coffee.
 Shyira CWS was built with the belief of making a positive influence in the area and producing a truly unique style and taste of coffee that differs from all other Rwandan coffees.
-It is their jewel.
+It is their jewel..
+BUT..

 If you've been a customer for a while you might recall we took part in Nyabibrew day last November to raise funds for the Shyira and Vunga communities devastated by the flooding and landslides in Rwanda’s Nyabihu District in May 2020.
 Through the fundraising efforts of Raw Material, Muraho Trading and the global coffee community, this area is being rebuilt and processing coffee once again.
 There’s still a long way to go and in order to do our little bit we will donate £1 from every 250g purchased through our web-site of this coffee to the recovery plan.

 If you'd like make a direct contribution you can access the gofundme appeal here.